More China coronavirus cases, deaths; U.S. urges citizens off ship

 Africa has recorded its first case, in Egypt.

-The biggest cluster outside China has been on the Diamond Princess, a cruise ship owned by Carnival Corp, that has been quarantined since its arrival in Yokohama, Japan, on Feb.
-3. Of its 3,500 passengers and crew, 285 have tested positive for the infection.
+The biggest cluster outside China has been on the Diamond Princess, a cruise ship owned by Carnival Corp, that has been quarantined since arriving in Yokohama, Japan, on Feb.
+3, with 3,500 passengers and crew on board, of whom 285 have tested positive for the infection.

 The United States urged its citizens on the ship to leave, “out of an abundance of caution”, on a special flight due in Japan on Sunday, although they will face quarantine for another 14 days upon return, the U.S. embassy said in a letter.